adamskrz/yr2-complete-notes/cs241_OS.md

 **Short term scheduler:**

 - Selects the next process to be executed from the ready queue
+  - Not necessarily FIFO - can be priority queue or linked list based on scheduling algorithm
 - Invoked very frequently – at least once every 100ms
 - Must be very fast – if it takes 10ms to decide a CPU burst on a process of 100ms, then 9% of CPU time is wasted